Micro Unit Part Three

 — Vibhooti

-When we changed the questions to see if someone would use it if it was internally designed that way by a major designer, one of our participants changed his mind.
+When we changed the questions to see if someone would use it if the towel was intentionally designed that way by a major designer, one of our participants changed his mind.

 Perception of value based on brand